ShaggyHW/navpathService/docs/tiles_nodes_schema.md

 - **Constraints**
   - CHECK constraint on `direction` restricting values to 'IN' or 'OUT'
   - CHECK constraint on `next_node_type` restricting values to 'object','npc','ifslot','door','lodestone','item'
+  - Note: `direction` has no NOT NULL constraint in schema; NULL is allowed
 - **Foreign Keys**
   - `requirement_id` REFERENCES `requirements`(`id`)
 - **Indexes**